 2nd and 4th Saturdays of the month at 7 AM PST | 9 CST | 10 EST

 - Connecting with other educators to discover best practices and ideas is INVALUABLE!
 Especially during a trying time like now, when many educators may feel distanced from colleagues and teacher friends.

 - Taking time to reflect on current practices.
 “Even best practices are in constant need of reevaluation.
 As the world changes, so must the experiences we provide our children.” – Innovating Play, Chapter 3

-- Spark inspiration and get motivated! – We know times are tough right now for educators.
-We can feel out of touch with our school magic.
-You never know what ideas you can come across that can spark inspiration for you, or where a discussion will lead you to REMEMBER your own magic!
-Reunite and reignite that magic!
+- Spark inspiration and get motivated! – You never know what ideas you can come across that can spark inspiration for you!

 As former moderators of the #GAfE4Littles Twitter Chat and #InnovatingPlay #SlowFlipChat, we know how a consistent invitation brings educators together and keeps communities strong.
 We are excited to get a chat started again!
 We feel that the format and frequency are do-able and friendly for educators.